lwarren27/CapybaraTheme/README.md

 # CapybaraTheme
-A BetterDiscord theme for capybara enthusiasts.
+A theme that pulls up.